simonmichael/hledger/hledger/hledger.m4.md

 (Guaranteed since hledger 1.17.1; in older versions this could vary  if hledger was built with Decimal < 0.5.1.)

-## Transaction prices
+## Costs

-(AKA Costs)

-After a posting amount, you can note its cost or selling price in another commodity, by writing either `@ UNITPRICE` or `@@ TOTALPRICE` after it.
+After a posting amount, you can note its cost (when buying) or selling price (when selling) in another commodity, by writing either `@ UNITPRICE` or `@@ TOTALPRICE` after it.
 This indicates a conversion transaction, where one commodity is exchanged for another.

-hledger docs have historically called this a "transaction price" because it is specific to one transaction, unlike [market prices](#declaring-market-prices) which are not.
-"Cost" is shorter and might be preferable; just remember this feature can represent either a buyer's cost, or a seller's price.
+(You might also see this called "transaction price" in hledger docs, discussions, or code;
+that term was directionally neutral and reminded that it is a price specific to a transaction, but we now just call it "cost", with the understanding that the transaction could be a purchase or a sale.)

 Costs are usually written explicitly with `@` or `@@`, but can also be inferred automatically for simple multi-commodity transactions.